tencent cloud

 Example: Node A -> Node B -> Node C -> Node D -> Node A ring-shaped connection.

-Parallel execution validation
+Parallel execution verification

 Definition: Information collection nodes cannot appear in parallel execution branches.